Australia's Next Top Model season 3

 Season three of Australia's Next Top Model premiered on 27 March 2007 on Fox8.
 Former model and designer of swimsuit collection Tigerlily, Jodhi Meares replaced Erika Heynatz as the host of the show after the latter was involved in a breach of contract following her appearance on the Seven Network series It Takes Two in 2006.
-Alex Perry was the only original judge to return in the third series.
+Alex Perry was the only incumbent judge to return in the third series.
 Also joining the panel for the first time were international photographer Jez Smith, and ex-model and TV personality Charlotte Dawson.
 Fashion photographer Georges Antoni and fashion producer Victoria Fisher were replaced this year by these new judges.

 The prizes for this season included a one-year modelling contract with Priscilla's Model Management in Sydney, a trip to New York City to meet with another top model booker, a Ford Fiesta XR4, a contract to be the face of Napoleon Perdis for one year, and an eight-page fashion spread in Vogue Australia.

 The winner of the competition was 18-year-old Alice Burdeu from Melbourne.